CDCgov/ixa/docs/book/src/topics/properties.md

 context.index_property::<Person, AgeInfectionStatus>();
 ```

-Use the underlying property names in `define_multi_property!`, not type aliases.
-For a deeper discussion of when to
-create multi-property indexes, see [Indexing](indexing.md).
-Because the components of a multi-property are already
+For a deeper discussion of when to create multi-property indexes, see [Indexing](indexing.md).
+Because the components
-required to be properties, multi-properties usually "just work".
+of a multi-property are already required to be properties, multi-properties usually "just work".

 ## Troubleshooting